codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero.md

 ## Xero App Partnership

-If you want to have more than 25 Xero connections, you'll need to join the Xero App Partner Program.
-For help and guidance, see [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program) and [Xero App Partner guidance by use case](/integrations/accounting/xero/accounting-xero-app-partner-guidance).
+If you want to have more than 25 Xero connections, you'll need to join the **Xero App Partner Program**.
+For help with the application process, see [Joining the Xero App Partner Program](/integrations/accounting/xero/xero-app-partner-program) and [Xero App Partner guidance by use case](/integrations/accounting/xero/accounting-xero-app-partner-guidance).

 ## Set up the integration